Skip to main content

 • What is changing in the subcontract?

-• De-obligation or increase in funding to sub-award?
+• De-obligation or an increase in funding for the sub-award?

-Some sponsors have delegated this authority to the University to approve these types of changes or modifications.
+Some sponsors have delegated this authority to the University to approve such changes or modifications.

-Some sponsors require the University to formally submit a budget modification with an explanation of the need and the anticipated impact, if any, on the conduct of the work.
+Some sponsors require the University to formally submit a budget modification with an explanation of the need and any anticipated impact on the conduct of the work.

 The justification should describe: